Telehealth

 The MIEC policy provides medical professional liability coverage for members practicing under the scope of their licensure, including state licensure, and that includes telehealth practice activities as defined by state licensing authorities.

-Importantly, the licensure requirement for a health care provider is determined by the licensing board of the state in which a patient is physically located at the time of treatment.
-These requirements also apply to telehealth, and they can vary considerably from state to state.
+The licensure requirement for a health care provider is determined by the licensing board of the state in which a patient is physically located at the time of treatment.
+The licensure requirements apply to all types of medical treatment, including prescribing and telehealth, and they can vary considerably from state to state.
 For instance, most states require full, unrestricted licensure for any treatment provided in the state, including by telehealth.
 Some states offer telehealth-only licensure or registration; others allow physicians to provide short-term telehealth treatment without licensure for patients who are traveling or who have relocated from outside the state.
-Some states specifically include or exclude audio-only (telephone) encounters as part of telehealth; others do not address it.
+Some states specifically include or exclude audio-only (telephone) encounters as part of telehealth; others do not address it in their regulations.

 In addition to licensing, it is important to understand individual state’s telehealth regulations which can vary greatly from state to state.